-Approaching my project, I wanted to focus on the implications, difficulties, and trial and error involved with broken pottery.
-Pot sherds are one of the most common, and aggravating, finds on a dig.
-Archaeologists have a love-hate relationship with pottery.
-Pieces of broken pottery can be found all over a dig site, and depending on a number of factors can determine the functionality of it, from cooking to storage.
+Approaching my project, I focus on the implications, difficulties, and trial and error involved with broken pottery or pot sherds.
+Pot sherds are one of the most common, and aggravating, finds on an archaeological excavation.
+Archaeologists have a love-hate relationship with pottery. broken pottery can be found all over a site, and depending on a number of factors can determine the functionality of it, from cooking to storage.
+Vague.
 Therefore, breakage is definitely an important aspect of studying pottery.
-Some information is definitely lost from this type of incident which is sometimes inevitable through time, however this provides further tools for contextualization; type of pot, how it was made, and where it is found as well as breakage gives us a lot of cultural information.
-I believe it is important to share this with a public audience because it places a common narrative to the everyday person of ancient life.
+Some information is definitely lost from this type of incident? which is sometimes inevitable through time, however this provides further tools for contextualization; type of pot, how it was made, and where it is found as well as breakage gives us a lot of cultural information.
+Vague I believe it is important to share this with a public audience because it places a common narrative to the everyday person of ancient life.
 We often focus on the “treasures” and royalty of the past, but when we look at ourselves today we have to remember that our presence alone also leaves a legacy on the future, even our most common items.
 This is how archaeologists look at the past.
 How a broader audience peoples the past is influenced on what features of the past are emphasized.
 Therefore, I wanted to put together a project with sole focus on the beauty and hardships of pottery, aestheticizing it in such a way that one would not expect such a common object to be.
+The above text has little content.
+Please rethink this and rewrite.
+I suggest consulting a basic textbook on archaeological pottery such as Anna Shepard’s classic work or reread the more modern treatment by Orton and Hughes that you cite..